-a) Quizzes: A student found cheating on a quiz will receive a zero for the quiz as well as the previous graded quiz.
-A student found cheating on the first quiz will receive a zero on the 1st and 2nd quiz

-- b) Textbook HomeWork, Chapter Summaries, Labs, PN work have same policy as quizzes applied to work that is graded.
+- a) Quizzes: A student found cheating on a quizzes 1 12 will receive a zero for the quiz as well as the previous quiz.
+A student found cheating on the first quiz will receive a zero on the 1^{st} and 2^{nd} quiz - b) Textbook HomeWork, Chapter Summaries, Labs, PN work have same policy as quizzes applied to work that is graded.
 (Note that not every THW, CS, Lab,or PN is graded) - c) Midterm and Final: A student found cheating on a midterm or final will receive a zero for both; the student will likely be unable to pass the class